semaphoreci/agent/README.md

 ### `agent start [flags]`

 Starts the agent in a self hosted environment.
 The agent will register itself with Semaphore and periodically sync with Semaphore.
-No HTTP server is started and exposed. installation instructions for various operating systems are available [here](https://docs.semaphoreci.com/ci-cd-environment/installing-a-self-hosted-agent).
-Available configuration documentation for this command is available in the [self hosted docs](https://docs.semaphoreci.com/ci-cd-environment/configuring-a-self-hosted-agent).
+No HTTP server is started and exposed.
+Read more about it [in the docs](https://docs.semaphoreci.com/ci-cd-environment/self-hosted-agents-overview).

 ### `agent serve [flags]`